gvwilson/sdxjs/data-table/index.md

 <%- include('/inc/figure.html', {
     id: 'data-table-conceptual',
-    img: '/static/tools-small.jpg',
+    img: './figures/conceptual.svg',
     alt: 'Data table structure',
-    cap: 'The structure of a data table.',
+    cap: 'The structure of a data table.'
-    fixme: true
 }) %>

 The key operations on data tables are the same as those in <g key="sql">SQL</g>: